 Focus On Bhutan – 13 days/12 nights

 We love Bhutan….it really is the most wonderful, rewarding destination!
-We are very fortunate to travel to Bhutan annually to ensure our itineraries and inclusions are the very best possible for our valued clients.
-Below is an itinerary designed for private travellers and can be tailored to suit your exact requirements.
+We are very fortunate to travel to Bhutan regularly to ensure our itineraries and inclusions are the very best possible for our valued clients.
+Below is an itinerary designed for private travellers who have the time to include the beautiful central Bumthang region.
+This tour can be tailored to suit your exact requirements.

 Why Book with Bhutan & Beyond?

-- Competitive pricing and luxury hotel upgrade options.
+- Competitive pricing & luxury hotel upgrade options.

 - Exceptionally well constructed & flexible itineraries.

-- We provide a comprehensive pre-departure planning kit.
+- We provide a comprehensive Bhutan visitor guide.

 - Experts at combining Bhutan with India & Nepal.